SaswatB/FoodBeGone/README.md

 One of the biggest challenges we faced was integrating with Google Calendar.
 Accessing an external API is an asynchronous procedure, and we had to make a clever series of callbacks from the chatbot to fetch and update events in the calendar.

 ## Accomplishments that we'are proud of
 We are pretty proud of having a working product that solves a real-world need and successfully finished a web application.
-We truly believe that this could positively contribute to a reduction of food waste, satisfy the restaurant owner's problem as well as customer's needs.

 ## What we learned
 Before doing the store visit survey, we thought that restaurants were buying materials to some extent in anticipation of demand.
 However, through a store visit survey, we found that most restaurants face daily problems that they waste their unsold, surplus foods and these foods end up being thrown away most of the time.